stuartofmt/DuetLapse3/README.md

 ## The bulk of the functionality is his work.

 The modifications include:
 - [1]  Removal of dependency on DuetWebAPI.py (by Danal Estes).
 DuetLapse3.py is a standalone Python3 script.
 - [2]  Added support for 2 cameras
 - [3]  Reorganized Directory Structure to allow logical separation of files (by printer)
 - [4]  Added configurable base directory
 - [5]  Added logfile support
 - [6]  Added verbose option
 - [7]  Added control over multiple instances
 - [8]  Added ability to gracefully terminate when executing in background
 - [9]  Added ability to extend the video duration of the last image
+- [10] Generalized capture with Camera type "other" and arbitrary capture commands
+- [11] Generalized video creation with optional ffmpeg commands

 ## General Description
 Provides the ability to generate time lapse videos from for Duet based 3D printers.